 ArtistsForConservation.org is the main portal that supports and promotes all our AFC programs and features several thousand pieces of original and limited edition nature inspired artwork.
 With over 8,000 original paintings and hundreds of original sculptures for sale valued collectively at over US$30 million, the AFC website is the largest, most sophisticated and most visited site of its kind.
 It is also the largest and most comprehensive nature art news and events listing resource anywhere.

 Artists for Conservation holds an annual festival in Vancouver, BC.
-It's a one-of-a-kind, international cultural event supporting and celebrating nature at one of the most spectacular venues on the planet - Grouse Mountain Resort, North Vancouver, BC.
+It's a one-of-a-kind, international cultural event supporting and celebrating nature at one of the most spectacular venues on the planet, opening on Vancouver's waterfront at the Fairmont Waterfront Hotel and concluding on the peak of North Vancouver's scenic Grouse Mountain Resort.
 It's a highly anticipated event in the nature-inspired art field including AFC's annual world's top conservation-themed art exhibit with over 90 original artworks for sale in support of conservation, five documentary films about art and conservation, special lectures, live painting demos, adult and youth workshops, music and more.

 Thanks to the generous support of our partners, sponsors and donors, AFC is able to develop and run numerous programs.
 Get involved with the AFC to support us in continuing our mission.
 Tell your friends, family and colleagues about us.

 AFC’s Annual Juried Exhibit – The Art of Conservation – recognizes artists for their commitment to artistic excellence and conservation, raises awareness of conservation issues, and directly supports conservation organizations through the sale of artwork.